Industries

 • OSINT Industries – A 100% accuracy-guaranteed, real-time OSINT search platform that allows you to reverse search phone numbers, emails and usernames across 1000 platform modules and growing.

 • Maltego – A data mining and link analysis tool, Maltego allows investigators to map connections visually.
-Alternatives for graph visualization like this include Spiderfoot and OSINT Industries Palette
+Alternatives for graph visualization like this include Spiderfoot and OSINT Industries Palette.

 While these tools won’t directly link to Signal accounts, they can help you gather information about who is contacting you based on the phone number you’ve verified is theirs.
 It’s also important to note phone numbers are no longer shown on Signal thanks to the introduction of usernames; most people reuse these across platforms, so some tools like OSINT Industries offer username search to get your search going anyway.